albertodev01/fraction/example/README.md

 final f3 = "6/5".toFraction(); // 6/5
 ```

-You can easily sum, subtract, multiply and divide fractions thanks to the operators:
+You can easily sum, subtract, multiply and divide fractions thanks to arithmetic operator:

 ```dart
 final f1 = Fraction(5, 7);